chmengine

 Examples

-Select a move based on heatmap evaluations and Q-table integration.
+Select a Pick based on heatmap evaluations and Q-table integration.

 This overridden method combines heatmap evaluations with Q-value updates.
 It evaluates all legal moves by calculating their scores from the perspective of the current player (with positive scores indicating favorable moves and negative scores indicating unfavorable moves).
 The evaluation score is always from the mover’s perspective.
 The method then picks one move at random from the top-scoring moves, updates the Q-value for that move, and returns the selected move along with its score.